-The data collected for inclusion in the ESIA study was conducted within a limited time frame.
-More time was required to carry out a more detailed Social Impact Assessment (SIA) of the relevant stakeholders.
-However, the social unit of the Bank reviewed the lease deeds from willing landowners that were negotiated; the rate for rent was voluntarily agreed in 2017.
-There was no coercion either physical or mental in the process of leasing land.
-The ESIA has been prepared with an emphasis to cover all important environmental/social impacts and formulate pragmatic recommendations for mitigating any adverse environmental impacts.
+The data collected for inclusion in the ESIA study has been conducted within a limited time frame.
+More time was required to carry out a more detailed Social Impact Assessment (SIA) of the PAPs who are directly affected by the project which would involve a 100% censes of the PAPs and suggest a Livelihood Restoration Frame work leading to an assessment of additional benefits to be given to the PAPs by TSEL.
+However, the ESIA has been prepared with an emphasis to cover all important environmental impacts and formulate pragmatic recommendations for mitigating any adverse environmental impacts.

-4.5 Stakeholder Consultations
+4.5 Stakeholder Consultation